mrtolkien/inhouse_bot/README.md

 # LoL in-house bot
 A Discord bot to handle League of Legends in-house games, with role queue, balanced matchmaking, and basic stats.

+⚠ THE BOT IS CURRENTLY IN THE MIDDLE OF A DEEP REFACTOR AND DOCUMENTATION IS OUT OF DATE ⚠

 # Demo
 ![Demo](inhouse_bot_demo.gif)